opentable/octopress/source/_posts/2014-10-06-puppetconf-2014-part-1.markdown

 title: "PuppetConf 2014 - Part 1"
 date: 2014-10-06 11:47:57 +0100
 comments: true
+author: lbennett
 categories: puppet, puppetconf2014, conferences
 ---

 ![The start of PuppetConf 2014](/images/posts/puppetconf2014.jpg)

-It has been one week since our attendance at this years PuppetConf and we have just now caught up on all the great talk that were given and the projects demonstrated over the 3 day period.
-Here a our summary of the event (split into 3 parts), hopefully you will find as much inspiration in the content as we have.
+It has been one week since our attendance at this years PuppetConf and we have just now caught up on all the great talks that were given and the projects demonstrated over the 3 day period.
+Here's our summary of the event (split into 3 parts), hopefully you will find as much inspiration in the content as we have.

 ## Day 0 - Contributor Summit
-For the first time this years Puppet Contributor Summit was held the day prior to the conference itself and I think this was a great idea.
+For the first time, this years Puppet Contributor Summit was held the day prior to the conference itself and I think this was a great idea.
 Most of the Puppetlabs staff and many of the high profile community members were in town for PuppetConf anyway so it made sense.
 There was roughly 60-70 people in attendance both senior contributors and people new to the community so it was a great mix that led to some fantastic discussions.